Plan for switching to electric vehicles and e-cycles

 Incentives to electrify your fleet

-According to the GOV.UK 2035 delivery plan (PDF), it is predicted that before 2030 it will cheaper for your business to use electric vehicles (EVs) than fossil fuel vehicles on the total cost of ownership (otherwise known as whole life costs, or WLCs).
+It may be cheaper for your business to use electric vehicles (EVs) than fossil fuel vehicles on the total cost of ownership (otherwise known as whole life costs, or WLCs).

 Other benefits include: